Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Conclusion

 \section{Conclusion}

-We have demonstrated, for the first time, a method to tune the performance of an SSPD to its intrinsic limits, paving the way to scale to strip widths exceeding the Pearl length.
-The approach uses current-biased superconducting rails on each side of the strip to reduce the current density at the edges, allowing the device to operate at a higher fraction of the depairing current.
-We pushed the performance of a 100~$\mu$m-wide SSPD to its intrinsic performance limit, demonstrating an extension of the detection plateau at 1550~nm and over 9 orders-of-magnitude reduction in dark counts.
-This detector well surpasses the widest reported SSPDs which are 20~$\mu$m wide~\cite{yabuno2023superconducting,yabuno2025two}.
-We demonstrated that rails provide numerous other follow-on performance benefits to SSPD technology including increased upper bound of wavelength sensitivity, recovery of detector functionality in low performing devices, and improved detector jitter.
+We have demonstrated, for the first time, a method to in situ tune the performance of an SNSPD to its intrinsic limit, paving the way to scale to higher-performing detectors as well as wire widths exceeding the Pearl length.
+The approach uses current-biased superconducting rails on each side of the wire to reduce the current density at the edges, allowing the device to operate at a higher fraction of the depairing current.
+We pushed a 100~$\mu$m-wide SNSPD to its intrinsic performance limit, demonstrating an extension of the detection plateau at 1550~nm and over 10 orders-of-magnitude reduction in dark counts.
+We demonstrated that rails provide numerous other follow-on performance benefits to SNSPD technology including increased upper bound of wavelength sensitivity, recovery of detector functionality in low performing devices, and improved detector jitter.

-The orders-of-magnitude reduction in dark counts has positive follow-on consequences for scaling these detectors into arrays.
-In an array the total dark count rate is multiplied by the number of individual detectors, and thus can quickly add up to a sizeable number of dark counts~\cite{oripov2023superconducting}.
+The orders-of-magnitude reduction in dark counts has positive consequences for scaling these detectors into arrays.
+In an array, the total dark count rate is multiplied by the number of individual detectors, and thus can quickly add up to a sizeable number of dark counts~\cite{oripov2023superconducting}.
 With rails, the dark counts can easily be reduced to a nearly negligible rate.

-The ability to scale to wide strips is important and previously was inaccessible.
-Wide strips eliminate the need to meander a detector to create a high fill factor~\cite{reddy2022broadband}.
-With a focused beam, all of the photons of interest can be collected onto our 100~$\mu$m-wide detector.
-Scaling these wide strips up into arrays, the fill factor can be much higher than previous demonstrations~\cite{oripov2023superconducting}.
+The ability to scale to wide wires is also important and previously was inaccessible.
+Wide wires eliminate the need to meander a detector to create a high fill factor~\cite{reddy2022broadband}.
+With a focused or fiber-coupled beam, all of the photons of interest can be collected onto our 100~$\mu$m-wide detector.
+Scaling these wide wires up into arrays, the fill factor can be much higher than previous demonstrations~\cite{oripov2023superconducting}.
 Furthermore, meandered detectors are sensitive to the polarization of light, with light polarized parallel to the straight sections of the detector being less efficiently detected.
-In the case of our wide detectors, all polarizations are detected with equal efficiency.
+In contrast, our wide detectors consist of a single wire that can cover the entire focused beam spot, allowing maximum optical efficiency for all polarizations.